How Much Does Social Media Marketing Cost? Your 2026 Guide

 Target Audience Complexity

 Your audience's value sets the price at the advertising auction.
-Targeting a high-value, niche audience is like bidding on prime real estate—the competition is fierce, and the price tag reflects the potential payoff.
+Targeting a high-value, niche audience is like bidding on prime real estate.
+The competition is fierce, and the price tag reflects the potential payoff.

 Scope of Services Required